An0n3m0us/GithubRepoActivity/README.md

 # GithubRepoActivity

-Python script that uses the Github API to follow the activity of a repository then converts it into a WebHook format (for Discord and Slack) and an RSS feed file.
+Python script that uses the Github API to follow the activity of a repository then converts it into a WebHook format (for Discord, Slack and Gitter) and an RSS feed file.

 Tested on Linux (it should work on Mac and Windows)